Chaebol: Regulation

+Law for separate finance from industry

 During the government-led growth process, a structure emerged in which industrial capital, such as conglomerates, owned or controlled financial companies, posing a risk of industrial capital dominating finance.

 This could lead to affiliate-centered internal transactions, low-interest loans, and preferential lending, further expanding the economic power and capital control of a small number of conglomerates.
 In essence, this would lead to an oligarchy-like governance structure centered on conglomerates, which could threaten the soundness of the entire financial system.

 To prevent this, the Financial and Industrial Separation Act was introduced to separate financial and industrial capital.
 This system began to be institutionalized in Korea in the 1980s, restricting industrial capital from owning a certain percentage of bank shares.
 Since then, the Financial Holding Companies Act and the Monopoly Regulation and Fair Trade Act have developed institutional frameworks to restrict industrial capital's control over financial companies and financial capital's control over industrial capital.
 Recent discussions are examining strengthening measures, such as the separation of financial affiliates and stock ownership restrictions for general and financial holding companies.
 These regulations on the separation of finance and industry have served to institutionally control the internal capital transfers, low-cost lending, and unfair support for affiliates that arise from the ownership and control of financial companies by conglomerates through industrial capital.
 These regulations have also served to limit the oligarchic structure in which conglomerates use financial companies as their private vaults to simultaneously expand their economic and political power.